LifeWay/kubectl-roll-plugin/README.md

 ## Purpose

-`kubectl roll` will "roll" through deleting a target namespace's pods, one by one.
+`kubectl roll` is a [Kubernetes](https://kubernetes.io/docs/home/) plugin that will "roll" through deleting a target namespace's pods, one by one.
 In between pod deletions, it will sleep for a default of 30 seconds (or for a number of seconds that you provide).

 ## Installation

-**Requires `kubectl` v1.12 or higher**
+**Requires [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/) v1.12 or higher**

 1. Clone repo or copy the 2 files from this repo into the same folder on your computer
 2. Run `./install` from the repo directory